All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can PPS replace my NSAID?

 Many patients reduce or eliminate NSAID use after a PPS treatment course.
-However, this should be done gradually under physician guidance.
+But this should be done gradually under physician guidance.
 PPS takes weeks to work, so NSAIDs may be needed for bridge pain management initially.

 Can I combine PPS with BPC-157 or TB-4?